webforj/webforj-documentation/docs/introduction/tutorial/scaling-with-routing-and-composites.md

 ```

-With your changes you now have achieved the following goals:
+With these changes, the following goals have been achieved:

   1. Implemented routing and set it up so future views can be integrated with little effort.
-    2. Removed UI implementations out of your `App` and into a separate view.
+  2. Removed UI implementations out of the `App` and into a separate view.
-    3. Added an additional view to manipulate the data that is displayed in the customer table.
+  3. Added an additional view to manipulate the data that's displayed in the customer table.

-With you now being able to modify the customer details and having setup routing the next step will focus on
+With the modification of the customer details and routing accomplished, the next step will focus on
-implementing databinding and using it to facilitate validation.
+implementing data binding and using it to facilitate validation.